scarletstudio/transithealth/docs/pages/new_endpoint.md

 ## Instructions

-There are two main steps to add a new endpoint to our backend API:
+There are two main steps to add a new endpoint to our backend API, plus a third step to add it to our frontend app:

 1. Implement Logic
     - Choose a module for the logic and tests (probably either `metrics` or `questions`)